 Professional Work History

-Karen began her working life as an auditor and financial accountant, and then as a business and finance manager across 18 years from 1994.
+Karen began her working life as an IT auditor and financial accountant, and then as a business and finance manager in the early 90’s.

 In late 2016 Karen participated in her University placement at the ACT adult correctional facility (the Alexander Maconochie Centre).
-At the AMC she was a Mental Health Professional conducting intake and risk assessments, as well as providing ongoing therapeutic intervention for detainees referred for psychological support.
-Following on from that placement, Karen was offered paid contracts at the prison, working for 6 months primarily as an individual therapist (forensic psychotherapist).
+Her work at the AMC was as a Mental Health Professional conducting intake and risk assessments, and providing ongoing therapeutic intervention for detainees referred for psychological support both in groups and individually.
+Following on from that placement, Karen was offered paid contracts at the prison, working as an individual and group therapist (forensic psychotherapy).

-B.Commerce (from the ANU).
-Grad Cert.
-(Business Admin. from UC) Grad Cert (Soc.
-Research from the ANU), Grad Dip.
-(Counselling from UC).
+B.Commerce (from the ANU), Grad Cert.
+(Business Admin. from UC), Grad Cert (Soc.
+Research from the ANU), Master of Counselling (from UC).

-Awarded the Deans Excellence Award 2017 at UC.
+Awarded the Deans Excellence Award 2017, University of Canberra.

 - Psychotherapy and Counselling Federation of Australia (PACFA)